apache/shiro/.github/pull_request_template.md

 <!--
-For Security Vulnerabilities, please email: security@shiro.apache.org For more details on how to report a vulnerablity see: https://www.apache.org/security/ -->
+For Security Vulnerabilities, please email: security@shiro.apache.org For more details on how to report a vulnerability see: https://www.apache.org/security/ -->

 Following this checklist to help us incorporate your contribution quickly and easily: